 Usborne Publishing, and Peter Usborne, its owner, have a strong interest in charity and finance a range of activities in this area.

-We regularly donate free books and money to children's charities of many kinds.
-Usborne is a sponsor of the Booktrust Children’s Laureate and we support various Booktrust book gifting programmes in England and Scotland including Bookstart, Bookbug, Bookbuzz and Letterbox.
+We regularly donate free books and money to children's charities – and in 2017 we donated to 115 charities, mainly working to help children around the world.
+Usborne is a corporate sponsor of Ministry of Stories and a sponsor of the Booktrust Children’s Laureate.
+We also support various Booktrust book gifting programmes in England and Scotland including Bookstart, Bookbug, Bookbuzz and Letterbox.

 The Foundation also donates to charities dealing with animal welfare and mental health.